Opposition–Islamic State conflict during the Syrian civil war: Background: 2013

 In 2013–14, there was some co-operation between ISIL and FSA groups.
 However, there were conflicts from early 2013.
 On 5 July 2013, units of the FSA's 33rd Infantry Division were deployed to the town of al-Dana in Idlib Governorate after ISIL fighters opened fire on civilian anti-ISIL protesters.
 Clashes broke out between the two groups, and resulted in ISIL beheading a commander of the 33rd Division, and taking full control of the town.

 In June 2013, clashes erupted in Jarablus between the FSA's Euphrates Jarabulus Battalions and al-Nusra/ISIL, which resulted in ISIL taking full control of Jarabulus.
 After the capture, the Euphrates Jarabulus Battalions moved its headquarters to the YPG-controlled town of Zur Maghar, and attempted to reenter Jarabulus with other FSA factions but were repelled.
 It then formed an alliance with the YPG in the Kobane Canton.
 Some members regrouped into the Jarabulus Brigade, a small independent faction.
 In July 2013, in the Battle of Tell Abyad, al-Nusra ISIL captured the border town of Tell Abyad from the Kurdish FSA group Jabhat al-Akrad and the YPG.

 Tension between FSA groups and ISIL raised sharply in mid 2013.
 ISIL began moving against the moderate opposition in their stronghold of Raqqa, first by eliminating Raqqa civil leader Abdullah Khalil in April, and then by attacking rival rebel factions in the city.
 On 13 August, ISIL suicide bombers detonated 4 car bombs at the Ahfad al-Rasul Brigades' headquarters at the Raqqa train station, killing 6 Ahfad al-Rasul fighters, including two commanders, Abu Mazin and Fahd al-Kajwan, and 6 civilians.
+By 17 August, ISIL had expelled Ahfad al-Rasul from the city.
 In September of that year, ISIL assassinated the Al-Nusra Front (JAN)-appointed governor of Raqqa, Mohammed Saeed al-Abdullah (also known as "Abu Sa'ad al-Hadrami"), with his body being recovered on September 12.
 By September 15, ISIL had expelled or neutralized all FSA, Ahrar al-Sham, and JAN-aligned groups in Raqqa.
 That same month, ISIL attacked and captured the Northern Storm Brigade (FSA)-held border town of Azaz north of Aleppo and the nearby Bab al-Salameh border crossing with Turkey (which served as an important supply route for rebel forces), between 18–23 September 2013.
 The conflict was renewed over Azaz in early October 2013, and in late November ISIL captured the border town of Atme from the Hawks of Islam Brigade.
 This came after infighting between the brigade and other FSA groups in the town.
 During the battle, activists accused the Supreme Military Council of collaborating with ISIL against the Hawks of Islam.